 Snap Circuits

-Warning: if you are anything like me, your kid is about to know much more about electricity than you ever wanted.
-As easy to use as LEGOs, this is a new world of experiments that range from simple to complex and encourage critical thinking at every turn.
+Warning: If you are anything like me, your kid is about to know much more about electricity than you ever wanted.
+As easy to use as LEGOs, Snap Circuits is a new world of experiments that range from simple to complex and encourage critical thinking at every turn.
+Snap Circuits are a big hit with my oldest.

 Snap Circuits Arcade

 This set is similar to the above, with more lights and whistles.
-Another fun starter set!
-Another hit for tech-loving six-year-olds and older.
+It’s another fun starter set, and it’s another hit for tech-loving six-year-olds and older.

 Super Mario Starter Course